Legends of Valour

 Legends of Valour is a role-playing video game developed by Synthetic Dimensions and released by U.S. Gold and Strategic Simulations in 1992 for the Amiga, Atari ST and MS-DOS, with the additional FM Towns and PC-98 versions in 1993-1994 in Japan only (as Legends of Valour: Gouyuu no Densetsu).
 As the game was planned to be a first part of the series, its full title is Legends of Valour: Volume I – The Dawning.
-The proposed unreleased sequel to Legends of Valour was to take place in the world outside Mitteldorf, the enclosed city where the entirety of Legends of Valour takes place.

 Plot

-The protagonist arrives in Mittledorf (which translates to middle village in English from German) to visit their cousin Sven (named Gareth in the early version).
+The protagonist arrives in Mittledorf (possibly from german Mittendorf, middle village) to visit their cousin Sven (named Gareth in the early version).
 Shortly after their arrival, the city is quarantined due to an outbreak of plague and they are barred from leaving.
 Sven is missing, and throughout the course of the game the protagonist seeks to find him.
 This is the starting point of the game's main quest, and throughout the protagonist's mission to find Sven the protagonist restores a king to power and slays a demon.